 Assembling the linen basket:

 Turn one of your sewn pieces right side out and place it into the other piece.
 Make sure to align the seams – it just looks neater that way.

 Pin the tops of the sides together but leave a generous opening.

 Sew the pieces together, making sure to not sew the opening shut.

-Finishing the linen baskets:
+Finishing the linen basket:

 Now gently pull the insides of the sewn basket out.
 Stuff one basket into the other.
 Neaten the top seam and fold in the parts that you haven’t sewn yet.
 Pin everything in place and sew a finishing seam.
 And that’s it!

-Uses for your linen fabric baskets:
+Uses for your linen fabric basket:

 Shop this post:

 Heavyweight interfacing: https://amzn.to/37Fux0B